pa2si/portfolioJs/README.md

-v 0.1.1
+v 0.1.2

 whats new:

-- more button for Custom Web Benefits
+- some typos correction

 whats done: